itissid/privyloci/app/BUILD.md

 #### **Phase 1: Core Functionality (PoT)**
 1. **User-Defined Places/Tags Management**
+    - Components:
-    - Components: Data model, A place/tag management activity.
+      - **Data model**, A place/tag management activity.
-      - place_tag_id, place_tag_name, place_tag_type, Place_tag_metadata, Created_At, is_active.
+        - `place_tag_id, place_tag_name, place_tag_type, place_tag_metadata, created_At, is_active`.

       - Asset Tracking Tag: Foreground Wifi and BLE scanning permission for asset tracking.
       - Place Tag: Map tile and GPS location display for Lat/Long based place.
-    -
 2. **User-Defined Subscription Management**
     - Components:
       - Data model(reused by 3p apps):
         - To track the subscriptions itself:
-          - app_user_id, is_user_subscription, subcription_id, event_type, place_tag_id, created_at, is_active
+          - `app_user_id, is_user_subscription, subcription_id, event_type, place_tag_id, created_at, is_active, expiration_dt`
-          - Primary Key to identify a subscription is (app_user_id, event_type, place_tag_id)
+          - Primary Key to identify a subscription is `(app_user_id, event_type, place_tag_id, subscription_id)`.
         - To track the state of the subscription based on the event type we need to have different tables, specified below.
         - The subscription relates to an event using the subscription_id:
           - If there is no subscription for that app present
         - API:
           - Create or delete a subscription.
-      - SMD and FLP.
+      - FLP with the algorithm.
       - Persistent and encrypted state tracking algorithm.
     - Events supported:
       - ARRIVE_AT_PLACE, LEAVE_PLACE, TRACK_BLE_ASSET, DISPLAY_MAP_TILE, QIBLA_DIRECTION_PRAYER_TIME.

-    - For geofence enter/exit state management logic:
+3. **3p App-Based Subscription Management**
     - Components:
-        - Data model:
+      - Simple intent based registration.
+      - App can get all its subscriptions.
+      - App can delete all its subscriptions.
+      - App can create a subcription and the API returns a subscription_id when a new subcription is created
+        - App can create only N(=5) per place_tag.
+        - App can only create M(=50) max subscriptions.

+      - 3P-App can request to create a subcription for a user defined place/tag.
+User can accept or reject this.
+        - To request this, the 3P-App must first ask for permission to access the list of a user's place/tags, without access to their location data.

+4. **Privacy Surface for Subscription Management**
+    - Group all the subscription by app and then for the User's Place Tags

+5. First pass for Geofence enter/exit event:
-          -
+    - **Data model**:
-          - subscription_id, geofence_center, geofence_radius,
+      - `subscription_id, geofence_center, geofence_radius,state`
+      - The state field has the following structure:

+        ```
+        struct State{
+          enum most_recent_state, # alias: mrs. 0 for outside, 1 for inside, initialized based on event creation and updated by the algorithm
+          long most_recent_state_change_ts, # alias: mrs_change_ts.
+When did the MRS last flip.
+Wall clock unix time.
+        }
+        ```

       - Map based selection interface.
       - Initialization of state for geofence and user for this event.
       - If there is subscription created implement an SMD interface to figure out when to collect location.

-      - First Algorithm Design(TODO: Flesh this out):
-        - Create Simple circular geofence with some arbitrary radius.
-        - Use SMD to figure out when to collect location using FLP.
-        - Store a state of the user for the geofence and trigger based on change in state.
-        - Add robustness by taking a moving average of the user's location with previous ones if the current location is < 10m of the geofence.
+    - **Algorithm**:
+    1. Initialize MRS upon creation to be IN / OUT with the first accurate(<10m) LU.
+If there is no accurate LU or we can't collect, we could ask the user to tell us.
+    2. Pseudocode for both entry and exit events with an additional debounce time:
+    ```
+    if (mrs == IN):
+      if (user is outside geofence):
+        if (now.timestamp - mrs_change_ts > debounce_time):
+          if event_type == GEOFENCE_EXIT:
+              trigger_event()
+          mrs = OUT  # Do these both after the event triggers in a callback.
+          mrs_change_ts = now.timestamp
+    else:
+      if (user is inside geofence):
+        if (now.timestamp - mrs_change_ts > debounce_time):
+          if event_type == GEOFENCE_ENTRY:
+              trigger_event()
+          mrs = IN # Do these both after the event triggers in a callback.
+          mrs_change_ts = now.timestamp
+    ```
-      - Future Enhancements:
+6. Future Enhancements:
+    - No GPS/Wifi: Tell user his indoor geofence may not be working ok.
     - Battery Opt: Consider implementing dwell time logic or something like " > 10 miles" logic to collect location update at a lower frequency.
-        - Consider instead of SMD logic to collect locations more frequently when the user is moving and less frequently when the user is stationary.
-        - Privacy preserving: Experiment with Wifi/BLE signals and remove precise lat/long inference.
-          - Advantage: Wifi/BLE classifier is possibly as privacy preserving if not more than lat/long inference.
-User can have a private wifi/ble beacon at these places.
-          - If Wifi/BLE is strong enough when user enters geo-fence, consider using wifi and geo location in a naive bayes classifier setting to classify in/out instead.
+    - Noise Reduction measures: Wifi/BLE + IMU + GPS SNR in a simple Naive bayes model for more accuracy indoors.
+    - For high rises and really dense areas GPS SNR or Barometer could also be useful.

-    - For BLE Asset tracking logic(asset can connect or disconnect):
+## For BLE Asset tracking logic(asset can connect or disconnect):
+- **Data model**:
+    - `subscription_id, asset_id, asset_name, asset_type, asset_metadata, state`
+    - Asset metadata is the Wifi/BLE SSID or MAC.
-      - Add enum type for
+    - TODO(Sid): Add state and simple connect/disconnect algorithm for tracking location.

-3. **3p App-Based Subscription Management**
-    - Components:
-      - New Enum type in
-4. **Privacy Surface for Subscription Management**
-5. **BLE Asset Tracking**
-6. **Basic Logs Display**
+7. **Basic Logs Display**

 #### **Phase 2: Enhanced Privacy Features**
 1. **Private Map Tile Display**